algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 #### Main Menu

 A menu will be available, accessible by pressing the `esc` "escape" key.
-It will allow you to access all the settings (audio, graphics, keys, etc.), or quit the game.
+It will allow us to access all the settings (audio, graphics, keys, etc.), or quit the game.

 To create the menu we will use [this videos](https://www.youtube.com/watch?v=Z8jcjy_jZyk) in which we have all the characteristics.